portworx/px-docs/release-notes/portworx-enterprise.md

 Use install.portworx.com/1.4.1 for K8S spec generation.

-* PWX-5800 - When running under ASG as a storage-less node, on a restart, PX will attempt to mount the clouddrives previously mounted on that instance and try to start a storage node instead of starting as a storageless node by default.
 * PWX-5681 - PX service to handle journald restarts.
 * PWX-5814 - Fix automatic diag uploads
 * PWX-5818 - Fix diag uploads via `pxctl service diags` when running under k8s environments